 Income-Driven Repayment (IDR) plans are designed to help you manage your student loan debt by reducing the amount of your monthly payment.
 The monthly payment for these plans is based primarily upon your income, family size and state of residency, and you may qualify for loan forgiveness after 20 or 25 years of repayment (depending on the plan and your loan balance).
 Most federal loans are eligible for at least one Income-Driven Repayment plan.

-IDR plans include:
+Current IDR plans you may see include:

-- INCOME-CONTINGENT REPAYMENT (ICR)
+- ► INCOME-CONTINGENT REPAYMENT (ICR)

 - ► INCOME-BASED REPAYMENT (IBR)

 - PAY AS YOU EARN (PAYE)

-- ► REVISED PAY AS YOU EARN (REPAYE)
+- ▶ REVISED PAY AS YOU EARN (REPAYE)

+- SAVING ON A VALUABLE EDUCATION (SAVE)